mrnikolaszus/SpringBootRest/README.md

 This is a simple REST API designed for managing equipment and storage.
 (Test Pet Project) It provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on equipment and storage entities.
-The APfollows RESTful principles for easy integration into various applications.
+The API follows RESTful principles for easy integration into various applications.

 GET /api/eq: Retrieve a list of all equipment.
 GET /api/eq/:id: Retrieve details of a specific piece of equipment.